krateng/maloja/README.md

 You can check [my own Maloja page](https://maloja.krateng.ch) to see what it looks like (it's down fairly often because I use it as staging environment, that doesn't reflect the stability of the Maloja software!).

-> **IMPORTANT**: With the update 2.0, Maloja has been refactored into a Python package and the old update script no longer works.
-If you're still on version 1, see [below](#update).

 > **IMPORTANT**: With the update 2.7, the backend has been reworked to use a password.
 With a normal installation, you are asked to provide a password on setup.
 If you use docker or skip the setup for other reasons, you need to provide the environment variable `MALOJA_FORCE_PASSWORD` on first startup.

 > **IMPORTANT**: With the update 2.9, the API endpoints have changed.
-I tried to make it backwards compatible, but if your scrobbler breaks, try to update the URL first.
+All old endpoints should be redirected properly, but I recommend updating your clients to use the new ones.

 ## Table of Contents
 * [Features](#features)